 Are you pregnant and needing additional support?
 Call (563) 263-0122 to schedule an appointment.

 We work to help protect the community against threats such as health pandemics (viral outbreaks & influenza), biological or chemical agents and natural disasters.

 Download FEMA's Emergency Preparedness Document "Are You Ready?"

-Community Health Assessment is required by the Iowa Department of Public Health every five years.
-To qualify for tax-exempt status hospitals must also conduct a community health assessment every three years.
-A joint process was initiated in early 2015 and a Community Health Improvement Plan was approved by the Muscatine County Board of Health and UnityPoint Trinity Muscatine Board of Directors in November, 2015.
+A Community Health Assessment is required by the Iowa Department of Health and Human Services every five years.
+To qualify for tax-exempt status, hospitals must also conduct a community health assessment every three years.
+A joint Community Health Assessment and Improvement Plan is approved by the Muscatine County Board of Health and UnityPoint Health - Trinity Muscatine Board of Directors on a three-year rotation.

 Learn more by visiting the Diabetes page.

 The Centers for Disease Control and Prevention (CDC) year-long program helps develop lifestyle changes to improve food choices (to lose 5-7% of your body weight) and increase your physical activity.
 Without making lifestyle changes, many people with pre-diabetes can develop type 2 diabetes within five years.
 Type 2 diabetes is a serious condition that can lead to health issues such as heart attack, stroke, blindness, kidney failure, or loss of toes, feet or legs.

 This CDC recognized year-long program starts with weekly video or in-person lessons in the first 6 months, then progresses to monthly sessions.
 A trained Lifestyle Coach will provide personalized support, guidance and education every step of the way.

 For more information about this life changing program and all fees associated, please call Trinity Muscatine Public Health at (563) 263-0122.